-Once you feel rejuvenated again, you might want to pay the Kampa Gallery a visit – I mentioned this venue in the Mucha-section.
+Once you feel rejuvenated again, you might want to pay the Kampa Gallery a visit – I mentioned this venue in the Mucha section.
 Or you enjoy some refreshments at one of the restaurants on the premises.

 3. Letná Park

 The Letná Park is a spacious greenery on the left bank of the Vltava.
-Coming from the old town, prepare for some climbing since Prague’s second-largest park is way up high approximately on the same height as the castle.
+Coming from the old town, prepare for some climbing since Prague’s second-largest park is way up high approximately at the same height as the castle.

 The greenery was installed beginning of the 19th century.